OwenDTT/HTML-Saver/README.md

 2. Head to "This Firefox" on the left side
 3. Click "Temporary extensions"
 4. Click "Load temporary add-on"
-5. Once you unzip the zip file upload the manifest.json file and it should be installed Email owendtt@owenwilliam.org for any questions or bug reports.
+5. Once you unzip the zip file upload the manifest.json file and it should be installed.
+Email owendtt@owenwilliam.org for any questions or bug reports.

 WARNING: THIS IS A WORK IN PROGRESS EXTENSION EXPECT BUGS, ISSUES, AND RELEASES THAT REMOVE FEATURES.
 THESE FEATURES THAT ARE REMOVED WILL BE ADDED IN THE FINAL RELEASE ON THE MOZILLA STORE.